-- 0. Any registration procedure established by a Member State, at national, regional or local level, for units located in its territory, shall comply with the provisions of this Chapter. - 1.
-Member States that impose a requirement on online short-term rental platforms to transmit data to competent authorities in accordance with this Regulation shall establish or maintain a registration procedure for units located in an area included in the list referred to in Article 13(1), point (b).
+- -1.
+Any registration procedure established by a Member State, at national, regional or local level, for units located in its territory, shall comply with the provisions of this Chapter. - 1.
+A Member State that imposes a requirement on online short-term rental platforms to transmit data to competent authorities in accordance with this Regulation shall establish or maintain a registration procedure for units located in areas of its territory, where such data transmission requirement applies.

-- 2 Member States shall ensure that: - (a) registration procedures operate on the basis of declarations made by hosts; - (b) registration procedures allow for the automatic and immediate issue of a registration number for a specific unit upon the submission by the host of the information referred to in Article 5(1) and, where appropriate, any supporting documentation required pursuant to Article 5(2); - (c) a unit is not subject to more than one registration procedure; - (d) technical means are in place to allow for information and documentation to be updated by a host; - (e) technical means are in place to assess the validity of registration numbers; - (f) technical means are in place to allow a host to remove a unit from the registry referred to in paragraph 4; - 3.
-Member States shall ensure that hosts are required, when offering their short-term accommodation rental services via an online short-term rental platform, to declare to the online short-term rental platform whether the unit offered is subject to a registration procedure and, if so, to provide the registration number. - 4.
-Member States shall ensure that hosts are able to request that the information or documentation provided pursuant to Article 5(1) and (2) can be re-used for the purposes of subsequent registrations. - 5.
-Member States shall ensure that a registry is established and that registration numbers are included in this registry.
-The competent authority issuing the registration number shall be responsible for maintaining the registry.
+- 2. Member States shall ensure that: - (a) registration procedures operate on the basis of declarations made by hosts; - (b) registration procedures are provided online, where possible free of charge or at a reasonable and proportionate cost, and allow for the automatic and immediate issue of a registration number, that shall not include personal data, for a specific unit upon the submission by the host of the information referred to in Article 5(1) and, where appropriate, any supporting documentation required pursuant to Article 5(2); - (ba) registration procedures are subject to effective appeal mechanisms at national level; - (c) a unit is not subject to more than one registration procedure; - (d) technical means are in place to allow for information and documentation to be updated by a host; - (e) technical means are in place to assess the validity of registration numbers; - (f) technical means are in place to allow a host to remove a unit from the registry referred to in paragraph 4; - (g) hosts are required, when offering their short-term accommodation rental services via an online short-term rental platform, to declare to the online short-term rental platform whether the unit offered is subject to a registration procedure and, if so, to provide the registration number. - 3.
+Member States shall ensure that hosts are able to request that the information or documentation provided pursuant to Article 5(1) and (2) can be re-used for the purposes of subsequent registrations.